Gamer-Centered Technology

 According to attractions entrepreneur Lynton V Harris, the average ticket price for the long-running Disney on Ice was, back in the day, $24.50 per person.
 Whereas the limited season Ice Age on Ice was, a few years ago, $80 per person.
 According to TicketSmarter the average price you’ll pay to see a live performance of Disney On Ice now is $131.88.
 Ticket prices top at $908.00 for premium views of the show.

-If you are pricing an event that is for a mobile event there are additional price drivers to consider.
+If you are pricing an event that is for a mobile event, there are additional price drivers to consider:

-Likewise, if you have a specific market segment you want to encourage you might offer a special discount.
+Likewise, if you have a specific market segment you want to encourage, you might offer a special discount.
 For example, you might offer a 5% discount for students or first responders.

 Or if you have VIP customers (customers who have booked, say, 3 or more times previously) you might like to offer them a special discount.
-Or a special up-sell, like camo outfit rental.
+Or a special up-sell, like a camo outfit rental.
+While offering tickets for sale online is popular, not all battlefields have access to the Internet.

+The "Battlefield HQ" software (available in the online Battlefield Sports University) has a module where you can set prices, including packages, inclusions, and discounts.
 In other words, you can set up your own business rules or policies in the software reference table.
-So if someone is on the phone asking for a price you can give them an answer just a few clicks away.
-You can your customers an answer then and there.
+If someone is on the phone asking for a price, you can give them an answer just a few clicks away.
+You can give your customers an answer then and there.

 To find out more about Battlefield HQ Software, contact your local consultant.